Schwenger/House-Of-Tweets/README.md

 - some form of libav for pydub (see below)
 - npm
 - rabbitmq
-- coffeescript
 - less
 - Python 3
 - pip (sometimes "pip3", should be running on Python 3)
 - script (as in "typescript", appeared in BSD 3.0)

 ##### Linux
-- Ubuntu: `sudo apt-get install -qq libav-tools npm rabbitmq-server coffeescript` (python, pip, and bsdutils?)
+- Ubuntu: `sudo apt-get install -qq libav-tools npm rabbitmq-server` (python, pip, and bsdutils?)
-- Debian: `sudo apt-get install -qq libav-tools npm rabbitmq-server coffeescript python3-dev python3-pip bsdutils`
+- Debian: `sudo apt-get install -qq libav-tools npm rabbitmq-server python3-dev python3-pip bsdutils`

 Some systems (Ubuntu and Debian, at least) install the `node` binary in a way that is incompatible with npm.
 To resolve this, do this on